SEN Local Offer

 - School Nurse – weekly drop in sessions

 Review and Evaluation

 All students are closely monitored throughout the term.
 As they make sustained progress they are taken off the SEN register.
 If students are not making sufficient progress, then we will alter the type of support we offer, to remove the barriers to their learning.

 We seek to hold discussions with students, parents and teachers which feed into the Student Support Plans.
 Interim reports are sent out three times per year, they comment on grades effort and behaviour.

-Parents can see the SENCO at the parents’ evenings, alternatively, parents can discuss any issue over the telephone (Mrs Jones, Lead Teaching Assistant and Mrs Mills, SEN Admin), email contact or face to face meetings.
+Parents can see the SENCO at the parents’ evenings, alternatively, parents can discuss any issue over the telephone (Mrs Mills, Assistant to Head of Learning supportt), email contact or face to face meetings.

 Communication will also take place with local primary schools and previous schools for those who move mid-term.
 We work closely with a range of college providers and to ensure that students with SEN have access to the most appropriate courses when they move from Archway School.

 Further sources of Information